-The sludge pit, located 20 ft south of the STP, is sampled so the sludge can be disposed when capacity is reached.
-Results indicated that the sludge is contaminated with low levels of gamma-emitting radionuclides^a and low gross alpha/beta content.^b As a result of this contamination, the sludge is sent to the Radioactive Waste Management Complex (RWMC) for disposal.
-This sludge will not be sampled during this investigation.
+of gamma-emitting radionuclides^a and low gross alpha/beta content.^b As a result of this contamination, the sludge is sent to the Radioactive Waste Management Complex (RWMC) for disposal.
+This sludge will not be sampled during this investigation because the sludge pit is concrete lined and the sludge is removed when capacity is reached.